ncent-archive/ncent.github.io/Sandbox/README.md

 - [Endpoint Documentation](#endpoints-documentation)

 ## Introduction
 The nCent Sandbox allows you to run a server that mimics the nCent Core Protocol.
-In its current early stage, it stores the information on the tokentypes, transactions and wallets on a (PostgreSQL) database.
-The API's that are avaiable are detailed in Sandbox API/server/route/index.js.
-The request handling is implemented in the Sandbox API/server/controllers directory.
-The database schema and migrations are handled in the Sandbox API/server/models directory and Sandbox API/server/migrations directory, respectively.
-Finally, Sandbox API/server/config/config.json handles the location and details of the database.
-Check Sandbox API/package.json for the various dependencies used by the sandbox.
+In its current stage, it stores the information on the tokentypes, transactions and wallets on a (PostgreSQL) database.

+The Sandbox API is detailed [here](https://github.com/ncent/ncent.github.io/blob/master/Sandbox/Sandbox%20API/server/routes/index.js).

+The request handling is implemented in the [controllers directory](https://github.com/ncent/ncent.github.io/tree/master/Sandbox/Sandbox%20API/server/controllers).

+The database schema and migrations are handled in the [models directory](https://github.com/ncent/ncent.github.io/tree/master/Sandbox/Sandbox%20API/server/models) and [migrations directory](https://github.com/ncent/ncent.github.io/tree/master/Sandbox/Sandbox%20API/server/migrations), respectively.

+The [config.json file](https://github.com/ncent/ncent.github.io/blob/master/Sandbox/Sandbox%20API/server/config/config.json) handles the location and details of the database.

 ## Local Installation
 ### Running Locally: